What is Sprint Planning?

 Although sprint planning sessions can at times benefit from input from various members of an organization, the key participants in any sprint planning session will be:

 - The scrum master (who typically runs and coordinates the meeting)

 - The product owner (who will explain the product backlog items, answer backlog questions, and help define the sprint goal)

 - The product manager (who might also be the product owner, but not necessarily)

 - The development team (who will make commitments to the work, estimate timeframes, and explain any capacity or skill-set issues that could prevent work from getting done)

 Pro tip: To get the most strategic and creative input from the organization’s development team, it is advisable to bring the product roadmap to sprint planning meetings, not only the product backlog.
 This will help ensure the development team has more of a big-picture view of the company’s strategic vision for the product, which will help them make more of a strategic contribution to the session.

-A Valuable and Efficient Product-Development Session
+What is a Valuable and Efficient Product-Development Session?

 Even for an organization that doesn’t operate on the Scrum agile framework (but especially for those that do), sprint planning can be an extremely efficient mechanism for moving product development forward.